jstok84/ImportContactsEWS/README.md

 # ImportContactsEWS
-Import Contacts using Exchangelib - https://github.com/ecederstrand/exchangelib
+Import Contact using Exchangelib - https://github.com/ecederstrand/exchangelib
+Short Python script with easy to understand how to insert a contact into specific mailbox under People in OWA